T45K/CLIONE/README.md

 3. Edit `config.toml` by refering [Settings](#Settings)
 4. Configuration is over.
 Let's create a pull request.

+## NOTICE!
+Due to my graduation, CLIONE is currently unavailable as a GitHub bot.
+If you are interested in CLIONE, prepare your own server and deploy CLIONE on yourself.

 ## Settings
 `simirality` is integer type, and others are string type.
 Simple example is [here](./.clione/config.toml).